garghub/Cerebro/README.md

-# Dataset for *Cerebro*
+# *Cerebro: Static Subsuming Mutant Selection*

-This repo contains the code, data set and trained models for the paper _Cerebro_, submitted in _IEEE Transactions on Software Engineering (TSE)_.
+This repo contains the code, data set and trained models for the paper _Cerebro: Static Subsuming Mutant Selection_, submitted in _IEEE Transactions on Software Engineering (TSE)_.

 The dataset is composed of the following: